Fulfilling a Mission

 I also know that these are the driving “big ideas” among so many of the faith-based nonprofits who work within the Disciple Care Exchange and those organizations that are closely tied to the NBA or the Disciples denomination in a variety of ways.
 As I have had an opportunity to travel the country and see many of these sites on a first-hand basis, I can absolutely vouch for the fact that integrity, honesty, fairness, and respect are alive and well on the front lines of all these service organizations.
 I have to wonder where all these good people learned the same concepts I have lived by for six decades?
 Either they were in the same governmental classes, or they were in the same church camp.
 I suppose we can all answer that question with a high degree of certainty.

 Keep up the good work and commitment to our many vital missions!

 Don Stump is president and CEO of Christian Church Homes (CCH) and a guest blogger for the Disciples Care Exchange.
 In the Christian Church (Disciples of Christ), the ministries of health and social services have been core to our Disciples identity and faith.
-The National Benevolent Association (NBA) and Disciples Home Missions (DHM) collaborate to support a network of care providers - the Disciples Care Exchange.
-To learn more, contact email@example.com.
+The National Benevolent Association (NBA) supports a network of care providers - the Disciples Care Exchange.
+To learn more, contact firstname.lastname@example.org.